eucalyptus/deveutils/query-walrus/README.md

 Queries Walrus DB entities directly to get info not available from the API endpoint.
 Resolves files on the filesystem to buckets and objects.

+Requirements to run:
+$EUCALYPTUS must be set to the root directory of the eucalyptus installation on the local host.
+For a package install, that is usually '/'.
+For a source install it is whatever --with-prefix was set to during ./configure time of the source build.

+The Eucalyptus SC must be running on the local host.
+You must have admin credentials for the Eucalyptus install and have EC2_URL set to the local host.
+The easiest way to accomplish this is to source the eucarc file on the local host (SC) after modifying the EC2_URL line to refer to the current local IP instead of the CLC.

 usage: query-walrus <sub-command> <options>

 Sub-commands: